 There are many different types of allowances, including the Basic Allowance for Housing (BAH), Basic Allowance for Subsistence (to pay for food), cost-of-living adjustments and so on.

 The Military promotes people based on a combination of job knowledge and performance, time served at that level, physical fitness and the needs of the Service.
 Individuals joining the enlisted ranks are typically promoted three times during the first four-year enlistment.
-Officers are usually promoted twice during the same period, although intervals between promotions tend to last longer as rank increases.
+Officers are usually promoted twice during the same period.

 Active-duty military members receive medical and dental care at no cost.
 Care and wellness programs are available through a system of military and civilian health-care facilities.
 In addition, the spouse and dependent children of an active-duty member may also enroll in military health care (a small enrollment fee and annual deductible may apply).